-- If you miss having coffee with creamer in the morning then opt for using almond or coconut milk instead of regular dairy milk – this will add some naturally occurring sugars but it won’t affect your blood sugar levels nearly as much.
+- If you miss having coffee with creamer in the morning then opt for using unsweetened almond or coconut milk instead of regular dairy milk – this will add some naturally occurring sugars but it won’t affect your blood sugar levels nearly as much.

 - For a fresh salad that’s sure to energize you, skip the sugary dressing and opt for freshly squeezed lemon or lime juice instead.

 - Cottage cheese is a great option for a dessert if you’re craving something sweet – it contains 5 grams of natural sugars per 1/2 cup but it’s also filled with 15 grams of protein!

 - If you must have some kind of chocolate treat once in a while then go dark!
 The darker the chocolate, the better because this means that there are fewer added sugars to cause your blood sugar levels to spike.
 For an added bonus, pair these chocolates with fresh berries to get lots of antioxidants into your diet as well.